Leandro-Bertoluzzi/scrap-to-api/README.md

 # Access
 $ cd scrap-to-api

-# Run the project
+# Run the project (option 1: With Docker compose)
 $ docker-compose up

+# Run the project (option 2: With locally installed NPM)
+$ cd api
+$ npm run start:dev

-# The API will initialize in <http://localhost:8000>
+# In any case, the API will initialize in <http://localhost:8000>
 ```

 ## :memo: License ##